shupershuff/D2rSPLoader/README.md

 - DONE Start Grail App (of your choosing) if not already running at game launch.
 - DONE Start Run timer app (of your choosing) if not already running at game launch.
 - Incorporate [Offline Backup](https://github.com/shupershuff/FolderBackup) and [cloud sync'd backup](https://github.com/shupershuff/D2rSinglePlayerBackup).
-- Load/Unload Save game sets (eg if switching between Grail characters and edited test characters)
+-DONE Load/Unload Save game sets (eg if switching between Grail characters and edited test characters).
+Note, character names should be unique.
 - Track time by character by assessing save game files for changes
 - Show only characters your interested in on main screen (whitelist to exclude mules)
 - Menu for launch options for seed, nosave, enablerespec, playersX, resetofflinemaps etc